caramelomartins/awesome-linters/README.md

 ### Elixir

-- [credo](https://github.com/rrrene/credo) - A static code analysis tool for the Elixir language with a focus on code consistency and teaching.
+- [credo](https://github.com/rrrene/credo) - Static code analysis tool for the Elixir language with a focus on code consistency and teaching.

 ### English